Scientific Name

 How to Grow and Care for Conophytum taylorianum

 Light: This succulent needs bright light but does not like too much direct sun.
 To avoid sunburn, place your C. taylorianum in a position to receive a few hours of full sun in cooler periods of the day.
-The plant stretch if it needs more light.
+The plant stretches if it needs more light.

 Soil: C. taylorianum thrives best in porous soil mixes that allow water to drain away quickly.
 Use a commercial potting mix specially designed for growing succulents, or make your own.